 Listen to the podcast below and think about their aims for their resources.
 Do you think they are:

-Relevant to your context?
+(a) Relevant to your context?

 Spotlight on Doctrine

-The Doctrine of Baptism is at play here.
+The Doctrine of Baptism is at play in everyone's calling.
 The Church of England makes this clear in their report 'Setting God's People Free' when they say 'Until laity and clergy are convinced, based on their baptismal mutuality, that they are equal in worth and status, complementary in gifting and vocation, mutually accountable in discipleship, and equal partners in mission, we will never form Christian communities that can evangelise the nation' (p.2).
 What do you think about this?